 - Organisations working within the wider accessible music sector

-- Anyone else who feels that this system would benefit a D/deaf person that they collaborate with.
+- Anyone else who feels that this system would benefit them or a d/Deaf person that they collaborate with.

 Support in using the system

-Musical Vibrations staff will be able to work to support teachers and practitioners in using the system and are happy to work directly with pupils where appropriate.
-(Please note that we are currently non-signing).
+Musical Vibrations staff will be able to work to support people in setting up and using the system and are happy to work directly with users where appropriate.
+(Please note that our signing is at a very basic level).

 How much does it cost?